ansible/ansible/docs/docsite/rst/tips_tricks/sample_setup.rst

     ntp: ntp-atlanta.example.com
     backup: backup-atlanta.example.com

-Similarly, the webservers have some configuration that does not apply to the database servers:
+Similarly, hosts in the webservers group have some configuration that does not apply to the database servers:

   .. code-block:: yaml